NIP-34: Git Collaboration

 Repositories are represented as addressable events (kind 30617) containing metadata like name, description, and clone URLs.
 The repository owner publishes this event to establish the project on Nostr.

-Patches (kind 1617) contain git patch content that can be applied to a repository.
+Patches (kind 1617) contain git format-patch content that can be applied to a repository.
 Contributors submit patches as events referencing the target repository.
 This mirrors the email-based patch workflow used by projects like the Linux kernel.

 Event Kinds